Contents

 Then the deluge came.

 Businesses would purchase huge lists of contacts without making sure the people on those lists would actually care about their offer.
 They’d blast a sales message out and see what came back.
-Open rates could be slim and conversions even more so.
+Open rates could be slim and conversions could even more so.

 The backlash began.

 Filters were introduced to our inboxes.
 The Spam Act was introduced to Australian law in 2003.
-More recently, government regulations like the GDPR in Europe introduced huge deterrents to businesses who obtain customers’ details or contact them without express permission.
+More recently, government regulations like the GDPR in Europe introduced huge deterrents to businesses that obtain customers’ details or contact them without express permission.

 We all love a good stat.
 In fact, the only thing better than one is a bunch!

-Here are a few email marketing stats that every email marketer needs to know about in 2021:
+Here are a few email marketing stats that every email marketer needs to know about in 2025:

 Campaign Monitor (a service we use and endorse 👍 ) updates its email benchmarks each year.
 2020’s Australian results make for some interesting reading.
 A few highlights: